 Meet the beavers of Knapdale

 In 2009, the area around Knapdale forest was chosen for a very special project.
-The plan to reintroduce a beaver population into the wild has been a huge success.
+The plan was to reintroduce a beaver population into the wild in Scotland, and scientifically monitor their impact on the environment.
+Thus far, it has been a huge success, providing huge amounts of data about these industrious creatures.

-The original beavers, brought in from Norway as part of the Scottish Beaver Trial have bred and expanded their territory over the past ten years, establishing a thriving colony around Loch Coille Bhar.
+The original beavers, brought in from Norway as part of the Scottish Beaver Trial have bred and expanded their territory over the past ten years, establishing a small colony around Loch Coille Bhar.
+While not yet a self-sustaining population, the project's helpers have supported this young colony, introducing new animals when necessary to diversify their genetics.
+While the colony might not survive without this support, it is continuing to grow and thrive.

-400 years after being hunted to extinction, these hardy river-dwellers are back in Scotland and well established, making good use of the native woodland for building their dams and lodges.
+400 years after being hunted to extinction, these hardy river-dwellers are back in Scotland, making good use of the native woodland for building their dams and lodges.
 Perfectly adapted for spending most of their time in the water, beavers have warm, waterproof coats and webbed back feet, with large, flat tails for swimming.

 Barnlusasgan re-opens for visitors